-"Knowing this, that every prophecy of Scripture has not come to be of one's own interpretation, for a prophecy was not formerly brought by the desire of a human being, rather people being carried-along by the Holy Spirit spoke from God."
+"Knowing this first, that every prophecy of Scripture does not come to be by one's own interpretation, for not by a will of man was a prophecy formerly produced, rather people being carried-along by the Holy Spirit spoke from God."
 II Pet.
 1:20,21

-The context Paul is describing in I Cor.
-12 is that when the Body gathers, and is open for God to use them to minister to one another, the manifestation (disclosure, revelation, making known) of the Spirit is given for the common good, or for them to "carry together" things that are too big for people to deal with by themselves (cf. Gal.
-6:1,2).
-[By the way, the text says that, in such a setting, "to each one is given the disclosure of the Spirit..."
-We all have a part to play.
-None is left out.]
-In this kind of ministry-ready setting, one person is given a word of wisdom, one person is given a word of knowledge, ...another gets this, another gets that, ...etc.
-The point is that we each receive a disclosure of the Holy Spirit to help in serving one another.
-The Holy Spirit distributes these gifts among us as He intends.
-Any one of us may receive any of these gifts in a particular situation.
-They are not the property of a particular person or group.
-There is some disagreement whether spiritual gifts are given permanently, or temporally to meet a specific need.
+We have been looking at the temporary gifts of the Holy Spirit, described by Paul in I Cor.
+12:4-11.
+I have mentioned that there is some disagreement whether spiritual gifts are given permanently, or temporarily to meet a specific need.
 There seems to be evidence for both.
 Certain gifts must be evidenced repeatedly over time in order to become recognized and to be effective.
 Others could be either a dominant regular expression of the Spirit, or a one-time manifestation.
-The particular gifts in this context seem to be distributed by the Holy Spirit as He wills on a particular occasion.
-The gifts listed here all have a revelatory element, which especially fits this temporary usage.
+These particular gifts in this context seem to be distributed by the Holy Spirit as He wills on a particular occasion, the gathering together of the Body.
+The gifts listed here all have a revelatory element, which lends them especially to this temporary usage.
 The question we all must ask is, "What is the Lord disclosing to me?
 What is it He wants to do, here?"
-Among the temporary gifts listed is "a prophetic-utterance".
+Among these temporary giftings listed is "a prophetic-utterance".